A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Möbius Inversion as a Mereological Framework

 In genetics, interaction terms like $h(g_1, g_2)$ are called epistatic effects and commonly defined and estimated using exactly this estimator \cite{gould2018microbiome,beerenwinkel2007epistasis} (see Section \ref{sec:bio}), though not generally linked to Möbius inversions.
+Note that the bottom elements of the mereology, namely the sets $\{\emptyset, \{g_1\}, \{g_2\}\}$, correspond to a reductionistic theory, i.e. a theory without higher-order interactions.
+This principle holds in general: reductionistic theories correspond to theories based on only the bottom part of a mereology.
+Higher-order interactions are thus `higher' with respect to the ordering of the mereology, which allows one to compare and order different interactions and theories.

-Section \ref{sec:applications} will show in more detail how this construction can be applied to any system with a well-defined partial order of parts, and how it reproduces many well-established notions of higher-order structure in complex systems.
+This is further illustrated by the examples presented in Section \ref{sec:applications}, where we show in more detail how this construction can be applied to systems with a clear mereological structure, and how it reproduces many well-established notions of higher-order structure in complex systems.

-\section{Möbius inversions in Complex Systems}
+\section{Möbius Inversions in Complex Systems}

-We aim to show that the framework presented in Section \ref{sec:mereology} reproduces many notions of higher-order interactions throughout the sciences.
-First, the role of Möbius inversions in statistics is discussed in Section \ref{sec:stats}.
-We next recover various quantities from information theory in Section \ref{sec:infoTheory}.
+We aim to show that the framework presented in Section \ref{sec:mereology} reproduces many established notions of higher-order interactions throughout the sciences.
+First, the role of Möbius inversions in information theory is discussed in Section \ref{sec:infoTheory}.
 Within the natural sciences, multiple kinds of interactions in biology (Section \ref{sec:bio}), physics (Section \ref{sec:physics}), and chemistry (Section \ref{sec:chemistry}) are discussed.
-Finally, we discuss the role that Möbius inversions play in game theory and artificial intelligence in Sections \ref{sec:gameTheory} and \ref{sec:ml}, respectively.
+We discuss the role that Möbius inversions play in game theory and artificial intelligence in Sections \ref{sec:gameTheory} and \ref{sec:ml}, respectively.
 An overview of all dualities between macroscopic and microscopic quantities is given in Table \ref{tab:summaryTable} of the Discussion.
 The wide range of examples covered here serve mainly to illustrate the broad applicability of the framework, but it is by no means necessary to understand the details of all of them to appreciate the general idea.
+Some of the examples in this section are related to the relationship between statistical moments and cumulants.
+We chose to focus on scientific applications of the framework, but a description of various kinds of moments and cumulants in terms of mereological decompositions is included in Appendix \ref{sec:stats} for completeness.